Namithaaprasad/Task-1--Elevate-Labs-/README.md

 Titanic Dataset Preprocessing

+This project demonstrates the preprocessing of the Titanic dataset to prepare it for machine learning.
+The steps followed include:

+Importing the dataset and exploring basic information such as data types and missing values.

-This project demonstrates how to preprocess the Titanic dataset for machine learning tasks.
-The dataset is cleaned by handling missing values—filling Age with the median, Embarked with the mode, and dropping Cabin due to excessive missing data.
-Categorical features like Sex and Embarked are encoded using one-hot encoding, and numerical columns
+Handling missing data by filling the 'Age' column with the median, filling 'Embarked' with the most frequent value, and dropping the 'Cabin' column due to excessive missing values.

-(Age, Fare, SibSp, Parch) are standardized with StandardScaler.
-Outliers are visualized with boxplots and removed using the IQR method to ensure data quality.
+Converting categorical features like 'Sex' and 'Embarked' into numerical format using one-hot encoding.

+Normalizing numerical features such as 'Age', 'Fare', 'SibSp', and 'Parch' using standard scaling to ensure all features are on a similar scale.

+Visualizing outliers using boxplots and removing them based on the IQR (Interquartile Range) method.

-The final dataset is fully numeric, cleaned, and ready for modeling.
-The project uses Python with libraries such as pandas, numpy, matplotlib, seaborn, and scikit-learn.
+After completing these steps, the dataset is clean, fully numeric, and ready for machine learning models.
+The preprocessing is done using Python with libraries such as pandas, numpy, seaborn, matplotlib, and scikit-learn.